Join Our FREE Live Webinar

 The formal creation of an LLC includes the filing of Articles of Organization.
 This is filed with the domicile state's corporate filing office, the Secretary of State more often than not.

 A few states, like Washington, Delaware, New Jersey, Mississippi, and New Hampshire, refer to this document as a 'Certification of Formations.’
 The Commonwealths of Pennsylvania and Massachusetts refer to this legal document as a 'Certificate of Organization.'
+Understanding these terms is crucial when going through real estate LLC formation in different states, as each jurisdiction has its own specific requirements for setting up an LLC.

 Often, articles of organization can be submitted online at the Secretary of State's website in your domicile state.
 To complete this filing, you will need the following –